3. Exhortations toward Christian living, 4:1-5:22

 Text - 4:1

 i] Paul beings with an introductory comment covering 4:1-5:22, v1-2.
-He makes the point that "his directions agree with his former teaching, providing theological warrants for those directions, and states the goal of the behavior he inculcates", Malherbe.
+In this introductory appeal, Paul makes the point that "his directions agree with his former teaching, providing theological warrants for those directions, and states the goal of the behavior he inculcates", Malherbe.

 loipon oun "finally" - rest, remaining then.
 The adverb loipon may be either temporal or inferential, but seeing it is linked with oun it is probably drawing an emphatic logical conclusion; "well then, brothers, ....", Malherbe.